bogoware/Monads/README.md

 * `Ensure`: Allows asserting a condition on the value returned by the operation.
 * `ExecuteIfSuccess`: Executes if the operation succeeds.
 It is typically used for side effects.
 * `ExecuteIfFailure`: Executes if the operation fails.
 It is typically used for side effects.
+* `ThrowIfFailure`: Throws an exception if the operation fails.
+It is typically used to terminate the execution of the pipeline discarding the result of the operation.

 There are also some unsafe methods intended to support developers who are less familiar with the functional approach and may need to resort to a procedural style to achieve their goals.